wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-conference-call-with-java-dr.md

 ### Exposing Your Application

-To send an HTTP request to your application, Nexmo needs to know the URL that your application is running on.
+To send an HTTP request to your application, Vonage needs to know the URL that your application is running on.

 Instead of configuring your local network or hosting your application on an external service, you can use [ngrok](https://ngrok.com/) to expose your application to the internet safely.